denzylegacy/keyripper/README.md

 ## Contact

-For any questions or support, please open an issue on the [GitHub repository](https://github.com/denzylegacy/keyripper/issues) or contact the maintainer at [youremail@example.com](mailto:denzylegacy@proton.me).
+For any questions or support, please open an issue on the [GitHub repository](https://github.com/denzylegacy/keyripper/issues) or contact the maintainer at [denzylegacy@proton.me](mailto:denzylegacy@proton.me).

 ---